Dans-labs/mkdocs-dans/docs/index.md

 [navigation interface](https://www.mkdocs.org/#adding-pages)
 by means of the `nav` variable in your `mkdocs.yml`.

-If you link to external links, consider abbreviating those links in your `mkdocs.yaml`.
+If you have external links, consider abbreviating those links in your `mkdocs.yaml`.
 Two advantages: